Women’s Personal Hygiene 101

 Properly Wash Down Below

-If there’s a vaginal infection that you don’t know about, douching will only worsen the condition, as the spraying process can cause the bacteria to move into the reproductive organs.
-A simple rinse around the intimate area will be enough to keep your private parts fresh and clean.
+If there’s a vaginal infection that you don’t know about, douching will only worsen the condition.
+When you douche, it can cause the bacteria to move into the reproductive organs and spread the infection.
+A simple rinse around the intimate area is enough to keep your private parts fresh and clean.

-Gentle, unperfumed pH-neutral products or soaps can also be used, as long as you wash them out thoroughly.
-Soaps and shower gels you use to clean the rest of your body can cause recurrent infections, dryness, and odor, so warm water is the best wash for your private parts because it’ll perfectly freshen up your vagina.
+Gentle, unperfumed pH-neutral products or soaps can also be used.
+Soaps and shower gels you use to clean the rest of your body can cause recurrent infections, dryness, and odor.
+It is best to stick with warm water.
+The warm water will perfectly freshen up your vagina.

-Make sure you wash and dry your private area and change your underwear after exercising or a swimming session.
-Damp or moist clothes are a breeding ground for bacteria.
+Make sure you wash and dry your private area daily or after exercising.
+Do change your underwear as soon as possible after exercising or a swimming session.
+Damp or moist underwear is a breeding ground for bacteria.
+A moist environment could potentially cause a yeast or bacterial infection.

 After Sex Routine

-You should also empty your bladder after intercourse because this will help remove any bacteria that maybe exists in your urethra, and prevent cystitis.
-Furthermore, every time you go to the toilet, remember to wipe from front to back, to prevent the bacteria from spreading.
+Don’t forget to empty your bladder after intercourse.
+Doing this will help remove any bacteria that may exist in your urethra, and prevent cystitis (of bladder infection).
+Furthermore, every time you go to the toilet, remember to wipe from front to back.
+Wiping properly will help prevent the bacteria from spreading to the urethra and vagina.

 Always Wear Breathable Underwear

 The choice of fabric your underwear is made of can highly affect the situation in your private parts.
-It’s imperative that you wear comfortable women’s underwear that’s preferably made of natural materials such as cotton.
+It’s imperative that you wear comfortable women’s underwear.
+You want to choose underwear that is made of natural materials such as cotton.
 Because it’s breathable and absorbs moisture, cotton underwear will always keep your intimate area fresh.

-You can wear lace or silk from time to time, considering they usually have a strip of cotton precisely in the crotch to ensure breathability.
-However, try not to wear them constantly, because silk and lace can often feel uncomfortable as they can limit airflow since they don’t stretch either.
+Only wear lace or silk underwear from time to time.
+Even, though most panties have a strip of cotton in the crotch area.
+The cotton strip is supposed to help ensure breathability but it may not completely allow your vagina to breathe properly.
+Instead, it is best not to wear them constantly and save them for special occasions.
+Silk and lace underwear can often feel uncomfortable too.
+They can limit airflow since they don’t stretch either.

 women jogging